Welcome Home (1989 film): Production

 Filming took place in July–August 1988 in Vermont, Toronto and Kingston.
 Part of the finance came from the Rank Organisation.

 Box office and critical reception

 The film was not a box-office success.
+In his two-star review, film critic Roger Ebert stated that the film had the materials for a potentially great movie but not the energy, stating that the film "sort of rests there on the screen."

 Movie historian Leonard Maltin's TV, Movie & Video Guide gave the picture 2 out of a possible 4 stars, citing it as "tolerably sincere at best, embalmed at worst."

 Legacy

 Unlike the similarly named Welcome Home, Johnny Bristol, which features an Army conspiracy theory that turns out to be delusion, Welcome Home features a conspiracy of silence with regard to Vietnam War prisoners which is all too real.